 Upon written request to the Employer, an employee shall receive payment for the employee's personal leave.
 Leave shall be paid at the employee's regular hourly rate.
 Additional hours of personal leave may be granted at the Employer's discretion.
 The employee's leave balance will be reduced by the number of hours of personal leave for which payment is made.
-In no case may an employee's leave balance be reduced through leave cash-ins to less than the amount of hours in a defined workweek, as according to Article 14.01.
+In no case may an employee's leave balance be reduced to less than thirty-seven and a half (37.5) hours through leave cash-ins to less than the amount of hours in a defined workweek, as according to Article 14.01.